- Small Group

 Activities : Hiking

 Fly to Churchill this morning.
 This hospitable outpost town, originally a fur-trading post, is your base for adventure.
-On this 6-day trip, you head to the tundra this evening for your first glimpse of the bears, though you often see them from the bus leaving the airport, even before boarding the polar rover.
+Head to the tundra this evening for your first glimpse of the bears, though you often see them from the bus leaving the airport, even before boarding the polar rover.

 Unique tundra vehicles are your mobile means for spending time among the polar bears.
-Although they accommodate an average of 35 passengers, there will be just 15, ensuring everyone a window seat.
+Although they accommodate an average of 35 passengers, there will be a maximum of 16, ensuring everyone a window seat.
 Your Expedition Leaders know the best places to view bears, which are waiting for the ice to solidify on Hudson Bay so they may begin the winter seal-hunting season.
-You will spend hours watching them interact, delighted by their antics and rugged beauty.
+Spend hours watching them interact, delighted by their antics and rugged beauty.
 From the warmth of your vehicle, you may see mothers with cubs and young adult males play-fighting.
 Your knowledgeable Expedition Leader offers interpretation along the way, explaining the bears' behavior and how they thrive in such a harsh environment.
 In the evenings, meet for dinner, followed by presentations on wildlife or local cultures.

 Your return flights are scheduled to depart in the mid - late afternoon, to offer as much time as possible to explore Churchill.
-Pick up last-minute native handcrafts and souvenirs or, if time permits, take an optional helicopter journey over the tundra or an authentic dog-sledding excursion.
+Pick up last-minute native handcrafts and souvenirs or, if time permits, take an optional helicopter journey over the tundra before your flight back to Winnipeg.

 After breakfast, transfer to the airport for flights home.